 Recall that polynomials of degree 1 are called linear polynomials.
 In this chapter, we shall study linear polynomials.

-In the polynomial 9x³ + 5x² − 8x − 10:
+9x³ + 5x² − 8x − 10

-The constant term is −10.
+Therefore, the constant term of the polynomial is -10.

 Exercise Set 2.2